SPC-Facility-EMBL-Hamburg/massPhotometryApp/README.md

 The input data for PhotoMol is the distribution of events (counts versus masses) and the output data are the estimated peaks and widths of the gaussians.
 Contrasts can be converted to masses by loading a second MP experiment with known species.
 Example data is available when running the app.

+## What's new

+PhotoMol v2.0
+- allows importing multiple MP files, both for the analysis and for the calibration.
+- allows fitting a baseline to correct for background noise.
+- provides improved plotting features.

 ## Getting started